On First Looking into Chapman's Homer: Analysis

 Statue in Madrid of Vasco Núñez de Balboa reaching forward; he led the first Europeans to see the Pacific Ocean.

-Position of Uranus (marked with cross) on the night of 13 March 1781, when Herschel discovered it.

 The "realms of gold" in the opening line seem to imply worldly riches until the name of Homer appears, then they are recognised as literary and cultural realms.
 The gold in this case refers to the intellectual and emotional rewards of literature.
 Of the many deities worshipped in the cultures of the Aegean, the god to whom the bards owe the most in fealty is Apollo, the leader of the inspiring Muses and Greek god of poetry and music.
 The Western islands is a reference to the Western Canon.
 Delos is the sacred island that was Apollo's birthplace.

 The second quatrain introduces "one wide expanse" that was ruled by Homer, but Keats had only “been told” of it as he could not read the original Greek (most cultured Englishmen of the time were only familiar with Latin).
 The "wide expanse" might have been a horizon of land or sea, but in Keats's ”pure serene”, it is sensed as encompassing the whole atmosphere.
 Chapman's voice then rings out.
 This sense of fresh discovery brings the reader to the volta: "Then felt I...".

 The reference to a "new planet" would have been important to Keats’s contemporary readers because of the recent discovery of Uranus with a telescope in 1781 by William Herschel, Court Astronomer to George III.
 News of Herschel's discovery was sensational, as it was the first "new" planet to be discovered since antiquity.

 Herschel was not the first person to have seen Uranus, but he was the person to have it recognised by the world as a planet.
 Keats may have read about Herschel’s discovery in the last chapter of a book he won while at Enfield Academy, an Introduction to Astronomy by Johnny Bonnycastle (published 1807).
 The author compares reading Homer's poetry through Chapman's translation to discovering a new world through a telescope.
 The translation helps Keats appreciate the significance of Homer's poetry.
 Through Chapman's translation, Homer's preservation of the ancient Greek world comes to life with patience and perseverance in reading.
 Keats was thrilled by the gift of discovery, similar to Herschel.